KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. No image found.
 2. Recommendation: Found `new Date()` in file `MMM-SpotifyReleases.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+3. Deprecated: Found `new Buffer(` in file `SpotifyConnector.js`: This is deprecated.
+Please update: https://nodejs.org/api/buffer.html.
-3. Recommendation: Found `XMLHttpRequest` in file `SpotifyConnector.js`: Replace it with built-in fetch.
+4. Recommendation: Found `XMLHttpRequest` in file `SpotifyConnector.js`: Replace it with built-in fetch.
+5. Deprecated: Found `new Buffer(` in file `app.js`: This is deprecated.
+Please update: https://nodejs.org/api/buffer.html.
-4. Deprecated: Found `require('request')` in file `app.js`: Replace it with built-in fetch.
+6. Deprecated: Found `require('request')` in file `app.js`: Replace it with built-in fetch.
-5. Found directory `node_modules`.
+7. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
-6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+8. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-7. The branch name is 'master'.
+9. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Star-Metro by alexandreLavenant](https://github.com/alexandreLavenant/MMM-Star-Metro)